Current, complete, and ready to use.

 Typical labor market data ignores much of the economy.
 On average, about 35% of all county-level data is suppressed to hide firm-specific numbers.
 These datasets also generally exclude proprietors, understating the total number of workers by an average of 17%.
 In contrast, EMSI data removes suppressions and includes proprietors, creating a more complete picture of the regional workforce.

-Detailed: Includes info on industries, occupations, demographics, wages, skills, education, training, companies, and more.
+Detailed: Includes info on industries, occupations, demographics, wages, skills, program completions, training, companies, and more.

 Comprehensive: Over 90 federal, state, and private data sources brought together for quick analysis.